Disease Spread From Mice to Humans Through Droppings

 Symptoms of Hantavirus Infection

-In other words, the best way to prevent getting exposed to the Hantavirus is to eliminate the chances of contact with rodents in your home or any other location.
 Regular pest control in areas frequented by humans is a must in order to minimize the chances of contact.
-Another thing you should consider doing is inspecting your property thoroughly and sealing any cracks and crevices you might find.
+Another thing to consider is inspecting your property thoroughly and sealing any cracks and crevices.

 How Long Does Hantavirus Live in Droppings?